vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/diagnosis.md

 - Skin rashes

 ## Tests
+### Sample collection
+- Saliva better - "saliva viral load was significantly higher in those with COVID-19 risk factors; that it correlated with increasing levels of disease severity and showed a superior ability over nasopharyngeal viral load as a predictor of mortality over time (AUC=0.90)."
+- nasopharynx swabs.

 ### RNA detection
 - "The current RT-PCR has a sensitivity at best of 70 percent with a turn around time of 120 minutes."
 - A Crisper based diagnostic testing tried out in Thailand offers 97-100 percent sensitivity to detect the virus and has a turn around time of 75 minutes.